learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ### String Prefix & Suffix

-Sometimes you need just need to look at how a string begins or ends, especially when you won't have that string until run time (perhaps one provided by a user).
+Sometimes you just need to look at how a string begins or ends, especially when you won't have that string until run time (perhaps one provided by a user).
 There are two simple methods named `hasPrefix:` and `hasSuffix:` which will ask the recipient string if it begins or ends respectively with the submitted substring.

 Let's use in our example the ridiculously long full name of the [Marquis de Lafayette](http://en.wikipedia.org/wiki/Gilbert_du_Motier,_Marquis_de_Lafayette).